The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “I think this program demonstrates that the VisualBoyAdvance emulator is working perfectly, because a consistent framerate of 60 FPS comes through when the VBlank is used.”

-The problem is that it's well known that VBA is inaccurate in its timings.
+VBA is quite inaccurate in its timings.
 Keeping a consistent frame rate is the easy part for an emulator, because you just update REG_VCOUNT and those kinds of timers with the PC clock.

 Incorrect code: framerate counter (pp 327)